anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

 it.

-A large and complex ecosystem of end-user services requires a formalized approach towards high reliability and scalability of systems is required.
-The discipline which applies well known practices of software engineering to operations is called Site Reliability Engineering.
+A large and complex ecosystem of end-user services requires a formalized approach for achieving high reliability and scalability.
+The discipline which applies well-known practices of software engineering to operations is called Site Reliability Engineering.
 It was conceived at Google, as a means to overcome limitations of the common DevOps approach.